Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~
 {: #srtpacket title="SRT packet structure"}

-F (1 bit):
+F: 1 bit
 : Packet Type Flag.
 The control packet has this flag set to "1".
   The data packet has this flag set to "0".

-Timestamp (32 bits):
+Timestamp: 32 bits
-: The time stamp of the packet in microseconds.
+: The timestamp of the packet, in microseconds.
   The value is relative to the time the SRT connection was established.
   Depending on the transmission mode ({{data-transmission-mode}}),
   the field stores the packet send time or the packet origin time.

-Destination Socket ID (32 bits):
+Destination Socket ID: 32 bits
 : A fixed-width field providing the SRT socket ID to which a packet should be dispatched.
   The field may have the special value "0" when the packet is a connection request.